deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 done

 if [ -n "$lb_ip" ]; then
-  echo_err "The load balancer external ip: $lb_ip" else echo_err "Could not get the external ip of the load balancer" exit 1 fi
+  echo_err "The load balancer external IP: $lb_ip" else echo_err "Could not get the external IP of the load balancer" exit 1 fi